vgfree/raft/README.rst

 When the server receives a log entry from the client, it has to block until the entry is committed.
 This is necessary as our Raft server has to replicate the log entry with the other peers of the Raft cluster.

-The ``raft_recv_entry`` function does not block!
+The ``raft_retain_entries`` function does not block!
 This means you will need to implement the blocking functionality yourself.

 *Example below is from the ticketd client thread.
 This shows that we need to block on client requests. ticketd does the blocking by waiting on a conditional, which is signalled by the peer thread.
 The separate thread is responsible for handling traffic between Raft peers.*